 2. Electric Starter

-Arrange briquettes in a pyramid in the grill.
+Arrange briquettes in a pyramid in the kettle.
 Insert electric starter in the middle of coals.
 Plug starter into an outlet.
 If using an extension cord, use a heavy-duty one.
 It will take 8 to 10 minutes for ash to form on coals.
 At that point, unplug the electric starter and remove from briquettes.
 The starter will be very hot, so place it out of the way on a heatproof surface.
 Continue heating briquettes until they are covered with a light gray ash.

 3. Chimney Starter

-Get a feel for things!
+A: Get a feel for things!
 Cautiously hold your hand 4 inches over the coals.
 Start counting the number of seconds you can hold your hand in place before the heat forces you to pull away.

 - If you can hold your hand above the fire for no more than 2 seconds, the heat level is “hot” (about 500°).

 - If you can only hold your hand above the coals for 3 seconds, the heat level is “medium-hot” (about 400°).